josecostatorres/josecostatorres.github.io/about.md

 ---
 layout: about
 title: About
-bio: "&lt;p&gt;Independent graphic and art direction bureau based in Lisboa-P.T. run by José Torres.&lt;/p&gt;&lt;p&gt;Each work is custom made to fit its own purpose.
-  Focused on detailed typographic work for comercial and cultural spheres.&lt;/p&gt;&lt;p&gt;Would love to hear from you.&lt;/p&gt;"
+bio: Independent graphic and art direction bureau based in Lisboa-P.T. run by José Torres. <br>Each work is custom made to fit its own purpose. <br>Focused on detailed typographic work for comercial and cultural spheres. <br>Would love to hear from you.
 lectures:
 - title: Conversas Lisboa
   year: 2017